HIV and AIDS: Prevention and risks

 HIV treatment improves the health of people living with HIV and is a highly effective strategy to prevent HIV transmission.

-HIV treatment can reduce the amount of virus (viral load) in the blood and other bodily fluids (like semen, and vaginal and rectal fluids) to undetectable levels.
+HIV treatment can reduce the amount of virus (viral load) in the blood and other bodily fluids (like semen, and vaginal and rectal fluids) to very low levels.
+When the amount of virus is less than 200 copies of virus per millilitre of blood, it's called viral suppression.

-People living with HIV who are on treatment, engaged in care and have an ongoing undetectable viral load have effectively no risk of:
+People living with HIV who are on treatment, engaged in care and maintain a suppressed viral load have no risk of transmitting HIV to their sexual partners.

 Pre-exposure prophylaxis (medication)